 At St. Louis School, we believe young children develop critical school-readiness skills, as well as a passion for lifelong learning, through a developmentally appropriate preschool curriculum.
 St. Louis School’s preschool program is nationally accredited by the Middle States Association of Colleges and Schools.

-St. Louis School has aligned our preschool program with the New York State Common Core Standards for preschool, and strives to create a child-centered, content-rich and nurturing environment that supports each child’s development so our young children learn and grow through their play and natural curiosity.
+St. Louis School has aligned our preschool program with the New York State Learning Standards for preschool, and strives to create a child-centered, content-rich and nurturing environment that supports each child’s development so our young children learn and grow through their play and natural curiosity.

 Our curriculum and philosophy are based on the principles of respect, responsibility and community through exploration and discovery in a supportive and enriching environment..

 - Flexible programming and structure; please click here for tuition and schedules

 - All of our teachers are NYS certified

 - Our preschool children enjoy the community of our K-5 program by participating in whole-school assemblies, the all-school picnic, the schoolwide Halloween parade, our annual ice cream social and the third-grade buddy program